lpc49/VDBVisualization/README.md

 **Current limitations and planned work:**
 - Only normalized angular (cosine) datasets are supported.
 Euclidean distance support is planned for a future commit.
 - The codebase is currently a single file.
 Splitting into modules with unit tests is planned.
 - The tool is designed for pedagogy around HNSW specifically.
-A future version will support comparison with other ANN algorithms (e.g., IVF-PQ, NSG).
+We are also interested in comparing it with other ANN algorithms (e.g., IVF-PQ, NSG) in the future.
-- Not optimized for large-scale datasets.
+- Not currently optimized for large-scale datasets.
 Python was chosen deliberately to leverage standard scientific packages.
-The MVP targets GloVe-25 (dimension 25, 50k vectors).
+The current target is GloVe-25 (dimension 25, 50k vectors).

 ---